nelsonic/nelsonic.github.io/node-vs-erlang.md

 # Should I Learn Erlang or Stick to Node.js ?

+## Intro

 Erlang first came on my radar while reading [7L7W][]: http://www.amazon.com/Seven-Languages-Weeks-Programming-Programmers/dp/193435659X which sadly only dedicated *38 pages* to Erlang which was *barely* enough  to scratch the surface and didn't *build* anything useful.

-My First impressions of erlang were: this is terse and unfriendly to beginners. :anguished:
+My First impressions of erlang were: this is *terse* and *unfriendly* to beginners. :anguished:

 Ever since then I've been *plagued* by the thought of Erlang being "better" than Node.js for "high scalability".